-APPLICATION MATERIALS TO CONTROL EXPLANATIONS i.
-Dormant.
-Oil, or tar sprays (refer to Sections 18 to 28.)
-Oil will control leaf-roller and case- bearer.
+APPLICATION MATERIALS TO CONTROL EXPLANATIONS i DORMANT.
+Oil, or tar sprays (refer to sections 18 to 28.)
+Oil will control leaf-roller and case-bearer.
 Tar sprays will control case-bearer.
-Instructions for control will be found in Section 68 for case-bearer and Section 46 for leaf-roller.
-2. PETAL-FALL.
-When most o the petals have dropped.
+Instructions for control will be found in Section 69 for case-bearer and Section 46 for leaf-roller. .; PETALLFALL.
+When most of the petals have dropped.
 Approved proprietary copper compounds (Use according to manufacturer's recommendation); lead arsenate, 2 lb., and water to make 100 gallons.
-See Sections 11 and 63.
+See sections 11 and 63.
 Leaf-spot, brown-rot, curculio, and slugs.
-This application is important in checking the first infections of leaf-spot.
-3. FIRST COVER.
+In years when blossoming is irregular or unduly prolonged, do not delay the application of the petal-fall spray but begin as soon as pollination has occurred but omit lead arsenate if bees are working. ຕໍ FIRST COVER.
 Should be completed within two weeks after petal-fall.
 Approved proprietary copper compounds (Use according to manufacturer's recommendation); lead arsenate, 2 lb., and water to make 100 gallons.
-See Sections 11 and 63.
+See sections 11 and 63.
 Leaf-spot, brown-rot, curculio, and slugs.
 Lead arsenate should not be used later than this before harvest, except on fruit that will go to the canning factory and will be thoroughly washed.
-4. SECOND COVER, Should be completed within two weeks after Application 3.
-Approved proprietary copper compounds (Use according to manufacturer's recommendation); lead arsegalons.
-Omit lead arsenate 2 to make 100 gallons.
+4, SECOND COVER, Should be completed within two weeks after Application 3.
+Approved proprietary copper compounds (Use according to manufacturer's recommendation); lead arsenate, 2 lb., and water to make 100 gallons.
 Omit lead arsenate unless fruit is going to canning factory or can be washed.
-See Sections 11 and 63.
+See sections 11 and 63.
 Leaf-spot, brown-rot, curculio, and slugs.
 Omit lead arsenate unless fruit is to go to canning factory or can be washed.
-4a.
+48 4a.
 SPECIAL.
 For the control of cherry maggot.
-Refer to Section 66 for information concerning a special application for the control of cherry maggot in canning cherries. ncerning a special application for the ries.
+Refer to Sec.
+7 for information concern of cherry maggot in canning cherries.
+Refer to Sec.
+7 for information concerning a special application for the control of cherry maggot in canning cherries.
 Watch for special announcement on cherry maggot.
-See Section 66.
-5. AFTER HARVEST, Immediately after the fruit is harvested.
-Approved proprietary copper compounds (Use according to manufacturer's recommendation): lead arsenate, 2 lb., and water to make 100 gallons.
-See Sections 11 and 63.
+See Sec.
+67. ທ່ AFTER HARVEST, Immediately after the fruit is harvested.
+Approved proprietary copper compounds (Use according to manufacturer's recommendation); lead arsenate, 2 lb., and water to make 100 gallons.
+See sections 11 and 63.
 Leaf-spot and slugs.
+SI SPECIAL.
+On young growing trees Refer to Sec.
+67 for spec On young growing trees extra applications may be necessary until growth is completed.
+Refer to Sec.
+67 for special information on maggot control. l growth is completed.

-SPECIAL.
-On young growing trees extra applications may be necessary until growth is completed.
-Refer to Section 66 for special information on maggot control.
 RESIDUE REMOVAL.
-Instructions will be furnished on request to Department of Horticulture.
+Instructions will be furnished on neguest to Department of Horticulture.
 DO NOT follow a copper spray with lime-sulphur for summer applications during the same year.